-As we transition into 2021, building relevant backlinks has never been more important.
+As we have transitioned into 2022, building relevant backlinks has never been more important.
 We now know that authority links are not the only magic ingredient to make you rank.
 At least that’s not the whole picture.
 But links have always been one of the most essential components of Google and other search engine ranking factors, so if you want your page to rank and increase your traffic and visibility—you have to dedicate time to building them organically.
 There’s a variety of resources online that already touch on the topic, but you might have felt overwhelmed, or downright confused since some information can be unclear or misleading.
 Some of you reading this may not have ever worked with backlinks before.

 I’m here to tell you it’s going to be okay.